dayton-outar/shillings/docs/MARKETING/ECONOMY/JM.md

 <image src="/.attachments/chatgpt-logo.png" alt="Chat GPT Logo" width="16" height="16" />

+More details on taxes can be found on [PriceWaterhouseCoopers Tax Summaries for Jamaica](https://taxsummaries.pwc.com/jamaica/corporate/other-taxes).

 ## Economic Complexity Trade Score

 As of 2021, Jamaica has had a economic complexity trade score of -0.23.[^2]